proficiency/proficiency/README.md

 ## Hello, world!
 I'm Annie!
 I'm a 23 year old developer.
 This Github is mostly about Rust, C++, Python, or occasionally Assembly. a lot of my projects have something to do with a game, and there's also one or two repos about reverse-engineering electronics.
+Profile picture is currently ['NGC 6960: The Witch's Broom Nebula'](https://apod.nasa.gov/apod/ap251001.html) by Brian Meyers
 ___
 ##### Recent projects:
 * **[ascii_survivors](https://github.com/proficiency/ascii_survivors)**